McCarthyMadison/gryphonClassTracker/README.md

 ### Introduction

-An fully working android application was developed for educational purposes.
+A fully working android application was developed for educational purposes.
 This application's target market is students at the University of Guelph.
-By taking advantage of opportunistic sensing, the application is able to track a student's location to determine whether they are attending their specified lectures while being energy efficient.
+By taking advantage of opportunistic sensing, the application is able to track a student's location to determine whether they are attending their specified lectures.

 <p align="center">
 <img src="/readme_images/fragment1.png?raw=true" alt="Home Screen" align="middle" width="360" height="640">
 </p>

 The application utilizes the phone's GPS location to track the user's movement throughout their daily routine.
 By uploading the user's schedule, the application opportunistically senses the location at the appropiate time to make a record of the user's attendance record.

 <p align="center">
 <img src="/readme_images/recurrence_setter.png?raw=true" alt="Schedule input dialog box" align="middle" width="360" height="640">